pirahawk/forshow/scratch.md

-You plan to implement an Azure Functions app that will use an identity-based connection to connect to an Azure SQL database.
+You plan to implement an Azure Functions app in either C# script or Python.
+The app will connect to an Azure SQL database.

-You need to configure the identifying information that is used to authenticate the connection when the app is running in Azure.
+You need to specify the database connection string for the app when running it in Azure.

-Which identity type should you use?
+Where should you store the value of the connection string?

 Select only one answer.

-certificate
+host.json

-user account
+function.json

-service principal
+local.settings.json

-managed identity
+Application Settings